Citation guides by EasyBib for MLA, APA and Chicago styles

 Get writing help from the Student Academic Success Center.

 Zotero is a popular free open source citation management tool that makes saving and citing online resources, including websites, YouTube videos, news articles, and scholarly database results, a breeze.
 Some of Zotero's strengths include its ability to capture a multitude of resource types with the click of a button, and its group library function, with no limit on group membership.
-For more about Zotero, see this guide from Cornell University Library.
+For more about Zotero, see this guide.

 When you create work for public consumption, whether it's a website, a journal article, a report or other type of publication, it is important to let your readers know when ideas, images, or phrases came from other sources.